When IT slows you down

 You work hard, but progress is slow.
 Too slow.
 It may take endless to implement changes, resulting in missed business opportunities, overpriced products, and customer experience that is lacking.
 Or your application load times may be way too long.
 And then there’s the dread for the periodic audit, and the constant distractions in the form of unexpected bugs and other issues that keep popping up unexpectedly.

 We know because we have helped numerous organizations implement lasting change.
 However, we also know that it can be difficult to know where to start.

-This is why, based on our experience in both the business and government sector and in various countries, we distilled eight very common bottlenecks to fast, flexible and cost-effective IT.
-Bottlenecks that any organization can tackle.
+This is why, based on our experience in both the business and government sector and in various countries, we distilled eight very common challenges to fast, flexible and cost-effective IT.
+Challenges that any organization can tackle.
 If you know how you can turn the tables.

 With this model, we want to empower organizations to solve any urgent issues, while at the same time starting to build a more sustainable, flexible and successful IT organization.

 Don’t know where to start?
-Try to find out which are your biggest bottlenecks.
+Try to find out which are your biggest challenges.
 And start tackling them, one by one.
-Step by step, you will transform each of these bottlenecks into pillars of your engineering culture.
+Step by step, you will transform each of these challenges into pillars of your engineering culture.

 This is why we tell our customers that we help them build engineering cultures that move the business needle.
 We do this in an open and honest way with people that are passionate and talented and look out for themselves, each other, customers, and the environment.
 For this, we draw on our experience with Devops, working with Microsoft Solutions like Azure Cloud.

 These are our eight pillars of engineering culture

 In our view, the only good investment is an investment that helps you deliver more value to your customers.
 This is why formulating a clear digital vision often has such a large effect on the success of an organization.
 With a clear digital vision, your organization is always ready to seize business opportunities.